Ningheim/FREEBOARD/JOURNAL.md

 - Total: ~$75.02

 So not that bad.
 I hope I have enough currency leftover to buy some RAM.
 Anyways, I'll be working on the Firmware later today.
 A couple minutes after and I finished the firmware and the readme is complete.
 I'm just getting ready to ship now.
-I forgot to lapse when I did this though sadly
+I forgot to lapse I think all this time is taking a hit on my health dawg
 <img width="1919" height="1027" alt="image" src="https://github.com/user-attachments/assets/82faf071-bdbe-453f-9f3b-c266e1d1b566" />